dwyl/learn-hapi/README.md

 ==========

-Happiness is learning how to use the Hapi (Node.js) web framework to build reliable/scalable apps faster.
+Happiness is learning how to use the Hapi (Node.js) web framework to _**build reliable/scalable apps faster**_.

 ## What is Hapi?

-Hapi is *the* framework for rapidly building RESTful web services in Node.js. <br />
+Hapi is *the* framework for rapidly building RESTful & Real-Time web services in Node.js. <br />
-Whether you are building a very simple set of RESTful services for your website/mobile app or a large scale, cache heavy, and secure set of services, hapi has you covered.
+Whether you are building a very simple API for your website/mobile app or a large scale, cache heavy, secure e-commerce website, hapi has you covered.
 Hapi will help get your server developed quickly with its wide range of configurable options.